ashleyrabanales/p2_rabanales/README.md

 ### Python translation

-- [ ] Translate [FiveThirtyEight's CDC_parser.R script](https://github.com/fivethirtyeight/guns-data/blob/master/CDC_parser.R) into a Python script.
+- [x] Translate [FiveThirtyEight's CDC_parser.R script](https://github.com/fivethirtyeight/guns-data/blob/master/CDC_parser.R) into a Python script.
-- [ ] Verify that your output matches their results.
+- [x] Verify that your output matches their results.
 - [ ] Build new data sets that use data through 2019.

 ### Client needs (charts and munging done in Python and R)

-- [ ] Provide a brief summary of the [FiveThirtyEight article](https://fivethirtyeight.com/features/gun-deaths/).
+- [x] Provide a brief summary of the [FiveThirtyEight article](https://fivethirtyeight.com/features/gun-deaths/).
-    - [ ] Create one plot that provides similar insight to their visualization in the article.
+    - [x] Create one plot that provides similar insight to their visualization in the article.
 It does not have to look like theirs.
-    - [ ] Write a short paragraph summarizing their article.
+    - [x] Write a short paragraph summarizing their article.
 - [ ] Address the client's need for emphasis areas of their commercials for different seasons of the year.
-    - [ ] Provide plots that help them know the different potential groups (variables) they could address in different seasons (2-4 visualizations seem necessary).
+    - [x] Provide plots that help them know the different potential groups (variables) they could address in different seasons (2-4 visualizations seem necessary).
-    - [ ] Write a short paragraph describing each image.
+    - [x] Write a short paragraph describing each image.

+- Article Summary
+The article is based off the annual gun death in America.
+The data collect from the Center of Disease Control and Prevention’s Mulitple Cause of Death database.
+All data is collect from the 50 states from 2012-2014.
+Each intent is identify as suicide, homocide, accidental, or undetermined.
+They used different databases to determine the mass shooting, police officers shooting, and terrorism.

+- Graph 1
+In graph 1 is a line graph visual of the total of suicides by race, enthinicity, and gender from the twelve months of the year 2012, 2013, and 2014.
+From the ages of 0-17, 18-24, 25-44, 45-64, 65+.

+- Graph 2
+In graph 2 is a line graph visual with the numbers of suicides by race,ethnicity,and age from the year 2012-2014, separate by gender.
+As we can see White males and females have higher numbers of suicides, leading next to Blacks and Hispanics, and last to be Native American/Native Alaskan and Asian/Pacific Islander.
+Males have a higher rate of suicides than females.

+- Graph 3
+In graph 3 is a side by side barchart representing the types of intent by the total suicides.